MrCrewKY/Tic-Tac-Toe-Digital-System/README.md

-# Tic-Tac-Toe-Microprocessor
+# Tic-Tac-Toe-Digital-System
-**Here lies the full documentation of my Tic Tac Toe Microprocessor project coded in Verilog.**
+**Here lies the full documentation of my Tic Tac Toe Digital System project coded in Verilog.**

 **This is my final project for Digital Systems Design class.**

 **1. Black box Conceptualization:**

-A simple black box was first designed for this microcontroller with all its inputs and outputs listed.
+A simple black box was first designed for this digital system with all its inputs and outputs listed.

 **2. Datapath Design:**